ersheff/null-void/README.md

 Download the Arduino code from the repo separately and upload to your Arduino (recommended from macOS).

 ## Running the Pi
 Just plug it in.
-After about 30-40 seconds, the **_main.pd** patch will start automatically.
+After about 30-40 seconds, the **_main.pd** patch will start automatically, and you will hear a lovely startup chime.

-### To-dos:
+## Refreshing the local installation
-- Add Anna’s features
+Run the following commands from the terminal on the Pi that needs its local Null/Void installation replaced with the current version in the remote repo:
-- Add some kind of startup bloop for when the patch launches
+`git fetch origin`
-- Remove redundant calibration swipe at boot AND serial connect (if possible)
+`git reset --hard origin/master`

 Pd patches, Arduino code, and Raspberry Pi setup by Eric Sheffield
 Anna Weisling & Eric Sheffield © 2019